Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Chunk"

-Re-exports all named exports from the "effect/Chunk" module as "Chunk".
+Re-exports all named exports from the "effect/Chunk" module as `Chunk`.

 **Signature**